Bucks vs. Pacers Player Props Betting Odds

 |3PM

+- The 26.5-point over/under set for Damian Lillard on Wednesday is 1.0 higher than his scoring average on the season.

-- He grabs 4.3 rebounds per game, 0.2 fewer than his prop bet on Monday.
+- He collects 4.4 rebounds per game, 0.1 less than his prop bet on Wednesday.

 Get tickets for any NBA game this season at Ticketmaster!